Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Not a security measure

-Before using the host's file for blocking purposes, ask yourself why you want to block a domain instead of just not visiting it.
+Before using the HOSTS file to block a domain, consider why you want to do so instead of just not visiting it.

 No matter what your answer is, this blocking mechanism applies when you want to exert control over something that you don’t have (enough) control over.
 Examples: